-Reasons for this finding: Modifies the Select Area commercial summer seasons with expanded hours of fishing time and four additional periods.
-Impacts to non-local stocks are expected to be minimal while allowing harvest of local Chinook stocks reared for the Select Area sites.
+Reasons for this finding: Modifies previously adopted 2024 summer period Select Area commercial seasons for Tongue Point, South Channel, Blind Slough and Knappa Slough.
+These modifications allow for additional fishing time per previously adopted periods to access late-returning spring Chinook destined to Select Area locations.
+Impacts to non-local stocks are expected to be minimal and local Chinook stocks reared for the Select Area sites are available for harvest.
+This modification is also expected remain within the commercial allocation of upper Columbia summer Chinook.
 The fishery is consistent with the U.S. v Oregon Management Agreement and the associated Biological Opinion.
 Conforms Washington state rules with Oregon state rules.
-Regulation is consistent with Compact Action of February 15 and June 22, 2022.
+Regulation is consistent with Compact Action of February 13, April 4, and June 18, 2024.
+The general public welfare is protected with the immediate opening of non-treaty Select Area fisheries.
 This harvest opportunity allows for public access to the resource as well as the maintenance of sustainable fish populations.
 There is insufficient time to promulgate permanent rules.

 Washington and Oregon jointly regulate Columbia River fisheries under the congressionally-ratified Columbia River Compact.
 Four Indian Tribes have treaty fishing rights in the Columbia River.
 The treaties preempt state regulations that fail to allow the Tribes an opportunity to take a fair share of the available fish, and the states must manage other fisheries accordingly.
 Sohappy v.
 Smith, 302 F. Supp.
 899 (D. Or.
 1969).
 A court order sets the current parameters.
 United States v.
 Oregon, Civil No. 68 513 KI (D. Or.), Order Adopting 2018-2027 United States v.
 Oregon Management Agreement (February 26, 2018) (Doc.
 No. 2607-1).
 Some salmon and steelhead stocks in the Columbia River are listed as threatened or endangered under the federal Endangered Species Act.
 On February 23, 2018, the National Marine Fisheries Service issued a biological opinion under 16 U.S.C. § 1536 that allows for some incidental take of these species in the fisheries as described in the 2018-2027 U.S. v.
 Oregon Management Agreement.

 Some Columbia River Basin salmon and steelhead stocks are listed as threatened or endangered under the federal Endangered Species Act.
 The Washington and Oregon Fish and Wildlife Commissions have developed policies to guide the implementation of such biological opinions in the states' regulation of non-treaty fisheries.